core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure group request, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.

 * In step 2, the decoding of the compressed COSE object follows {{compression}} of this specification.
+In particular:

+   - If the Pairwise Protection Flag bit is set to 1, and the server discards the request due to not supporting this feature or not retrieving a Security Context associated to the OSCORE group, the server  MAY respond with a 4.02 (Bad Option) error.
+When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

-If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the server MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the client's public key.
+   - If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the server MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the client's public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.

 * In step 4, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 If the signature verification fails, the server MAY reply with a 4.00 (Bad Request) response.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the server's storage and creating processing overhead on the server.

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.

 ### Supporting Observe ###